UnleashMe69/HashesDB/README.md

 For a complete usage example, you can take a deeper look [here](https://github.com/UnleashMe69/HashesDB/blob/master/example/ReadMe.md)

 ## Full Disclaimer
-**I do not repond to cracking requests!
+**I do not respond to cracking requests!
 You can crack your own sh!t!**

 **HashesDB does not and cannot crack hashes from thin air!**